rickballard/CoCivium/USER_GUIDE.md

 **How to participate.** Pick the tile that matches you.
 Citizens read and respond.
 Builders ship tiny improvements.
 Stewards keep the rails safe.
 Educators run kid-friendly challenges.
 Partners align funding and pilots.
 Youth players explore ethics through play.

-**Safety & governance.** We follow the Cognocarta Consenti (consent before coercion), a Code of Conduct, and HumanGate (human review before merges).
+**Safety & governance.** We follow the Cognocarta Consenti (consent not coercion), a Code of Conduct, and HumanGate (human review before merges).
 All changes are traceable to issues/PRs/commits.

 **Where to ask for help.** Open a GitHub Discussion or Issue.
 Join the read-only Matrix CoCivBus to observe progress.
 Use templates.
 Keep questions small.